tux2603/recipes/recipes/sides/polenta.md

 - bring to boil over medium high heat, whisking constantly; boil for 2-3 minutes
 - turn heat to low and continue whisking until polenta has thickened enough that it doesn't settle back to the bottom when you stop stirring
 - cover and simmer, stirring every 10 minutes, for 30-40 minutes
-- stir in remaining 1 tablespoon butter, remaining 1/3 cup half n half, and parmesan; salt and pepper to taste
+- stir in remaining 1 tablespoon butter, remaining 1/3 cup half n half, and Parmesan; salt and pepper to taste